LoftyTowers/CheckoutPaymentGatewayApi/README.md

 -   SQL Server was dockerised in order to keep the project all self-contained in a network.

 -   In a live situation, it might not be an ideal solution to put SQL Server in a docker container.

 -   For this project I have used the SA account to connect to the database, this is to save time setting up the project and usually, I would create separate application and user login credentials.
+	-   Setting up a user to use windows auth would have been better.

 ### Applications

 -   Appsettings.json and the environment versions should not hold the connection settings to the database or at least have them encrypted.

--   Setting up a user to use windows auth would have been ideal.

 -   Assigning the response codes in the response controller should have had a mapping from my enums using automapper rather than manually mapping the responses.